-Surface Water Management (SWM) provides water quality protection for the community by implementing programs, which reduce pollution in our rivers, streams and wetlands caused by urban stormwater runoff.
+We all use the buildings, streets, parking lots and sidewalks that contribute to water pollution.
+Our Surface Water Management Program protects water quality with programs to prevent, minimize, and reduce pollution in our rivers, streams and wetlands caused by urban stormwater runoff.

 Stormwater runoff is the most significant source of water pollution in our state.
 It washes pollutants into storm drains and drainage ditches, carrying silt, oil, chemicals, trash and pesticides to the nearest creek, stream or wetland.
 The polluted runoff can harm fish, aquatic life, and threaten our drinking water.